eR-Biostat/Courses/Linear Models/README.md

 # The >eR-Biostat initative
 # Linear Models

-This course is based on the book **Practical Regression and Anova using R**  by Julian J. Faraway which is abilable online.
+This course is based on the book **Practical Regression and Anova using R**  by Julian J. Faraway which is available online.
+The course consists of 9 classes, each of three hours and combines theory and application using R. Topics covered in the course include:

-Topics:
 * Simple linear regression
 * Multiple linear regression
 * Least squares and generalized least squares